betaglot/plantabeta/docs/guide/WhatElement.md

 Plantbeta breaks down a planter's experience into simple elements.
 Each element has its own particular properties which when varied affect

-Change Element properties affect how it relates to other elements and changes their properties too.
+Changing an Element's properties affects how it relates to other elements and changes their properties too.
 These changes ripple out across Plantbeta's web of relationships.

-Com

-Hundreds of thousands of hours of practice.
-Ordered, compiled, structured **Systemized**

-Using the same system structure as the fields that you study during the school year.
-What if there was a touring course which would be 5 hours long?

-Students already use

-Slot Tree planting into the system structure template

-Planters learn how to plant

-Planters already know how to

-- HierarchySystem
-- SequenceSystem
-- ObjectOrientedProgramming
-- NamingSystem
-- **Textbook Structure**

-### Purpose of Elements

-- Simplification
-- Chunking
-- Parsing

-### Synonyms
+## Synonyms
 - Units
 - Foundations
 - First Principles